-In connection with this offering, we will enter into an income tax receivable agreement that will provide for the payment by us to our existing stockholders and option holders of 85% of the amount of cash savings, if any, in U.S. federal, foreign, state and local income tax that we actually realize (or are deemed to realize in the case of an early termination by us or a change of control) as a result of the utilization of our net operating losses attributable to periods prior to this offering, and of certain other tax benefits related to our entering into the income tax receivable agreement, including tax benefits attributable to payments under the income tax receivable agreement.
-Assuming our initial public offering occurred as of March 31, 2012, we expect to pay between \$\frac{million}{million}\$ million in cash related to this agreement over the next five years, based on our current taxable income estimates, and will record a liability on our consolidated balance sheet for 85% of our net operating losses upon consummation of our initial public offering.
-See "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Certain Relationships and Related Party Transactions-Income Tax Receivable Agreement."
+In connection with this offering, we will enter into an income tax receivable agreement that will provide for the payment by us to our existing stockholders of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that we actually realize (or are deemed to realize in the case of an early termination by us or a change of control) as a result of the utilization of our net operating losses attributable to periods prior to this offering, and of certain other tax benefits related to our entering into the income tax receivable agreement, including tax benefits attributable to payments under the income tax receivable agreement.
+See "Certain Relationships and Related Party Transactions-Income Tax Receivable Agreement."